 Outside of my museum work, I co-founded and designed the award-winning Heights Observer community newspaper in 2008; the design template is still in use today by its current design team.
 I have designed a few logos and identity systems including, most notably, that of Heights Arts.

-My recent freelance design and editorial client list includes ARTneo, the Cleveland Museum of Art, the Cleveland Orchestra, Heights Arts, the Heights Observer, Ital Cycling, Don Julien for Foothill Galleries, R-Eval, and the United Way of Greater Cleveland.
+My recent freelance design and editorial client list includes ARTneo, the Cleveland Museum of Art, the Cleveland Orchestra, Heights Arts, the Heights Observer, Ital Cycling, Don Julien for Foothill Galleries, Thomas Morris, R-Eval, and the United Way of Greater Cleveland.

 Working for an art museum must be one of the best jobs a designer can have, because most of the visual material has already been pre-selected as world-class artistic production worthy of being in a place like the Cleveland Museum of Art.
 It would be a privilege to design one issue of a museum magazine; I designed a couple hundred of them, most cover-to-cover.
 It's almost embarassing: I got to design so many cool things over the years I stopped even saving samples.